• Skip to primary navigation

 • 🥂 Cocktail Tips & Variations

-• 📋 Recipe
+• 📖 Recipe Card

 🍹 Ingredients

-• Orange Juice - 1 ounce - You can also use orange juice concentrate diluted 50/50 with 7Up, Sprite, or your favorite lemon-lime soda.
+• Orange Juice - 1 ounce - You can use orange juice concentrate diluted 50/50 with 7Up, Sprite, or your favorite lemon-lime soda.

 • Sparkling Apple Cider - 2 ounces of your favorite brand of sparkling apple cider.
 It's always Martinelli's ❤️ for me!!

-• Optional Garnish - Orange slice and sugar for the rim of the glass then a few fresh cranberries and an apple slice or two in the drink if desired.
+• Optional Garnish - Orange slice and sugar for the rim of the glass, then a few fresh cranberries and an apple slice or two in the drink if desired.

 Wet the rim of your glass with an orange slice, then turn the glass and dip it into the sugar to coat the rim.
 Turn your glass to coat the rim evenly.

-2. Add the juice and sparking cider.
+Step 2: Add the juice and sparking cider.
 I used cran-apple juice.
 However, you can also combine apple juice and cranberry juice (1 ounce each) along with 1 ounce of orange juice.

-Mix the chilled juices with a quick stir, then pour in 2 ounces of chilled sparkling apple cider.
+Step 3: Mix the chilled juices with a quick stir, then pour in 2 ounces of chilled sparkling apple cider.

 🥂 Cocktail Tips & Variations